 - Interest and/ or instalment of principal remain overdue for a period of more than 90 days in respect of a term loan.

 - The account remains ‘out of order’ in respect of an Overdraft/Cash Credit (OD/CC).

 - The bill remains overdue for a period of more than 90 days in the case of bills purchased and discounted.

-- The installment of principal or interest thereon remains overdue for two crop seasons for short duration crops.
+- The instalment of principal or interest thereon remains overdue for two crop seasons for short duration crops.

-- The installment of principal or interest thereon remains overdue for one crop season for long duration crops.
+- The instalment of principal or interest thereon remains overdue for one crop season for long duration crops.

 - The amount of liquidity facility remains outstanding for more than 90 days, in respect of a securitisation transaction undertaken in terms of guidelines on securitisation dated February 1, 2006.